Dr-Kudy/Dr-Kudy/README.md

 - 👋 Hello there!
-I’m @Dr-Kudy
+I’m Kuday
 - 👀 I'm interested in Python image processing and Android development.
 - 🌱 I’m currently learning Android Studio Java & Kotlin
 - 💞️ I’m looking to collaborate on ...